SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  If you have any questions about any of this, don't hesitate to comment or ping me on Twitter (<a href="https://twitter.com/codaamok" target="_blank" rel="noreferrer noopener">@codaamok</a>).
+                  If you have any questions about any of this, don't hesitate to comment or ping me on Twitter ([@codaamok](https://twitter.com/codaamok)).
 Thanks for reading if you made it this far!
                 </p>